codinglead/codinglead.github.io/_posts/2019-10-02-what-is-localstorage.md

 permalink: /javascript/:title
 ---

-<code class="highlight__code">localStorage</code> allows you to store, modify and access strings in your browser.
-If you store data that isn't a string it will convert it into a string.
+<code class="highlight__code">localStorage</code> allows you to store and access strings in your browser.
+If data that isn't a string is stored it will convert it into a string.

 <code class="highlight__code">localStorage</code> does not have an expiration date.